lwsrbrts/PoSHue/README.md

 ---

 #### HueGroup Class
 The HueGroup class allows you to create, edit and delete groups.
-As of 08/12/2016 (8th December 2016) you also have the ability to turn the groups on or off.
-I expect before Christmas 2016 I will have also added the ability to control the properties of lights that are in the group.
+Although not documented, the HueGroup also allows you to control brightness, hue, saturation and XY values of light groups and rooms in the same way as individual lights.
 To get started with the HueGroup class, instantiate it.
 There are two constructors for the HueGroup class, one requires the name of an existing group.
 The other does not and is intended for the purposes of managing groups where you do not specifically want to instantiate from an existing group first.

  1. This first example creates a blank group object and is intended for management of groups and finding out what group names there are.
 First I create a group object and then I recall the group to see its properties.
 The properties are all set at the default values and you can see the `Group` and `GroupFriendlyName` properties are not set.